- Home

 2. Switch off with a trip to Pembrokeshire, Wales

-Located on the South Western tip of Wales, Pembrokeshire is famous for its miles of stunning coastline, which makes it a popular spot for a summer holiday.
+Located on the southwestern tip of Wales, Pembrokeshire is famous for its miles of stunning coastline, making it a popular spot for a summer holiday.

 But a winter break here can be just as enjoyable – and if you like to get away from the crowds, it’s the perfect time to visit.
 In December, the pristine beaches and historic castles can feel almost deserted, and are ideal for peaceful walks.

-Unlike other parts of Wales, like Snowdonia, the climate here never really gets too extreme, so even on the coldest days you can still enjoy bracing winter walks, strolls on the beach, or wanders through charming villages.
+Unlike other parts of Wales, like Snowdonia, the climate here never really gets too extreme.
+Even on the coldest days, you can still enjoy bracing winter walks and strolls on the beach or through charming villages.

 Plus, if you visit in early December, you can check out the award-winning Llys-y-Frân Lake Visitor Centre’s Christmas Fair, where you can pick up lovely homemade Christmas presents and nibble on festive treats.